-Shows the decay pattern for sound reaching the internal microphone or line input over time after a pulse has been generated and played through a speaker.
+Shows the decay pattern for sound reaching the Toolbox internal microphone after a pulse has been generated and played through a speaker.
 Initial delay time is also shown.
 The graph is calibrated in units of dB SPL vertically, and units of time horizontally.
-Optionally, the graph can show units of distance on the horizontal axis.

-- Plug any Toolbox audio output into an amplifier and speaker.
-Turn the level down at the amplifier! - > Select the MicL, MicH, or Ext input.

-- > Select the desired units (time, in milliseconds, or distance, in feet or meters). - Select the graph width.
+- Connect Toolbox.
+Plug any Toolbox audio output into an amplifier and speaker.
+Turn the level down at the amplifier! - > Select input range.
+Select the MicL or MicH input. - Select units.
+Select the desired units (time, in milliseconds, or distance, in feet or meters). - Select the graph width.
 If you have selected units of time, this will be in milliseconds.
-If you have selected units of distance, this is equivalent to the time the sound takes to travel that distance. - Select the desired weighting.
+If you have selected units of distance, this is equivalent to the time the sound takes to travel that distance. - Select weighting.
 A-weighting will roll off most of the low frequencies.
-In many cases you will get more reliable results in this mode. - Turn the function "on" and carefully turn up the power amplifier to obtain the highest possible signal reading without overloading the Toolbox or creating excessive distortion in the speaker.
+In many cases you will get more reliable results in this mode. - Run test.
+Turn the function "on" and carefully turn up the power amplifier to obtain the highest possible signal reading without overloading the Toolbox or creating excessive distortion in the speaker.
 Results will be displayed on the screen.